PawanChaurasia/mcd_stitcher/README.md

 ```

 **Description:**
-Stitches Zarr files into a single dataset.
+Stitches Zarr files into a multi-channeled OME-TIFF.

 **Arguments:**
 - **zarr_folder:** The folder containing Zarr files to be stitched.

 **Notes:**
-- The <zarr_folder> should only have one or multiple folder with zarr data.
-An empty or unexpected folder structure can throw an error.
+- The `<zarr_folder>` should only contain folders with Zarr data.
+Empty or unexpected folder structures will be skipped.
+- Errors encountered during processing will be logged to `error_log.txt` in the input directory.
 - The output files will have `_stitched.ome.tiff` appended to the original filename.
+- Success messages will be printed for each processed folder.

 ### 3. MCD_STITCH

 **Command:**

 ```
-mcd_stitch <mcd_folder> <zarr_folder> [--lzw]
+mcd_stitch <mcd_folder> [<zarr_folder>] [--lzw]
 ```

 **Description:**